 In my humble opinion, being ‘in’ takes nothing away from being a ‘Great’ Britain.
 Becoming ‘Great’ again under our own steam, by exiting the EU, feels like a needless crusade in a world that will no longer tolerate Empire building.

 Come what may, challenge yourself and your team to make an well informed decision.
 That feels a lot like quality leadership.
 And it is quality leadership, and strong employee engagement, which will carry your business far beyond the referendum no matter what the outcome.

-Categories: Consumer and FMCG Recruitment, Corporate Communications Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Not for Profit Recruitment, Real Estate Recruitment, Retail & Hospitality Recruitment, Social Enterprise Recruitment, Procurement and Supply Chain Recruitment, Tax Recruitment, Technology Recruitment
+Categories: Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Human Resources Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail Recruitment, Procurement & Supply Chain Recruitment, Tax Recruitment, Technology Recruitment